Making Exercise Healthy Medicine

 Vegetables are important, healthy protein sources.
 There is no need to carefully mix certain ones to get complete protein.
 Use seasonings instead of junking up otherwise good food with oil and sauce.

-People aren't doing what they think.
+Many of ua aren't doing what we think.
 They exercise in ways that don't help but injure, they eat far more fat, sugar, and unhealthy food than they know, and live a daily life without movement for normal activity.
-Getting fit is not, "Do three sets of 10," "Park further away" and "Drink more water."
+Getting fit is not only , "Do three sets of 10," "Park further away" and "Drink more water."

 When you're a child, you're told "Sit Still!
 Be Quiet!
 Eat Everything on Your Plate!"
 Now as an adult, it's suddenly "Get Moving, Don't Eat So Much, Say Something Profound!"

-It's time to realize that muscular activity is health and should be used for regular life including just standing up properly.
-Using your body is like the being a moral person.
+Muscular activity is health and should be used for regular life including just standing up properly.
+Using your body is like being a moral person.
 You're supposed to do it all the time, not just during your hour of worship.
 Health is not something you go and do 3-5 times a week.
 It is moving, stretching, bending, lifting, and using your brain for your daily life.

 Fun Things To Do Next:

-OR Help this site without donating anything.
+Help this site without donating anything.
 Click any links from my books to Amazon to get anything else, whether it's my books or not.
 Amazon will send this site a small percentage of purchases (not clicks) - anonymously.
 Get song downloads, groceries, health and medical equipment, home stuff, movies, whatever.
 Your name is never given to me.
 Larger purchases send more, so get your next computer or playground this way, too.
-Thank you for helping this web site by shopping for things you get anyway.
 Proceeds go running this site, class scholarships, free world health programs through my Academy, donations to world need causes.
 Use the links for next time you shop, too.
-Have fun.

-Fix Your Pain With Fitness as a Lifestyle (Functional Fitness).
-Not reps of exercises or purchasing training "plans" and devices, but how you move all day, making your daily real life into your own mental, emotional and physical playground of strength mobility and health for knees and the rest of you.
+Fitness as a Lifestyle.
+How you move all day, making your daily real life into your own mental, emotional and physical playground of strength mobility and health for knees and the rest of you.

 More Free Fix Pain Articles on This Web Site.
 Fix Back Pain, Knee Pain, Leg, Foot, Hamstrings, more.
-Click the Clinical Page and scroll down to "Start Right Now."
+Click Clinical and scroll down to "Start Right Now."

-Academy of Functional Exercise Medicine - Fellow Advancement, Awards, Better Earth through Dr. Bookspan's Academy.
+Academy of Functional Exercise Medicine - Awards, Better Earth through Dr. Bookspan's Academy.

-Mental & Emotional Training - a page of Dr. Bookspan's short articles for stronger emotional health.
+Mental & Emotional Training - a page of short articles for stronger emotional health.

 Bookspan Basics - Quick training drills for yourself and your groups.
 Set up healthy movement training programs for schools and groups, eventually as part of my nationwide program.